casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 2. [Calling Contracts by Package Name](/developers/writing-onchain-code/calling-contracts/#StoredVersionedContractByName)
 :::

-After calling the entry-point, the count value should have been decremented.
+After calling the entry point, the count value should have been decremented.
 You can verify it by querying the network again using the new state root hash.

 ## Disabling a Contract Version